 But if you are always looking for ways to reduce your costs on things like:

 - Television/entertainment services

-See, most of us want to look at the price we are being charged for professional services instead of looking at our own purchases on things which are completely unnecessary.
+Most of us want to look at the price we are being charged for professional services instead of looking at our own purchases on things which are completely unnecessary.

 Pay yourself first: The first “payment” you should make with every paycheck is to yourself.
 Call it your savings account, emergency fund, whatever.
-Unfortunately, most of us save only if we have something “left over”.
+Unfortunately, most of us save only if we have something “leftover”.

 Some people fear having a claim.